How do seismologists locate an earthquake?

 We want to find the location, depth and origin time of an earthquake whose waves arrive at the times measured on each seismograms.
 We want a straightforward and general procedure that we can also program in a computer.
 The procedure is simple to state: guess a location, depth and origin time; compare the predicted arrival times of the wave from your guessed location with the observed times at each station; then move the location a little in the direction that reduces the difference between the observed and calculated times.
 Then repeat this procedure, each time getting closer to the actual earthquake location and fitting the observed times a little better.
 Quit when your adjustments have become small enough and when the fit to the observed wave arrival times is close enough.

 You can try to fit an earthquake location on the map just to see how the procedure goes.
-Note that the earthquake arrives first on station C, thus C is a good first guess for the location.
-Many earthquakes in California occur between 2 and 12 kilometers depth and we will guess a 6 km. depth.
+Note that the earthquake arrives first on station C, so C is a good first guess for the location.
+Many earthquakes in California occur between 2 and 12 kilometers depth and we will guess a 6 kilometer depth.
 The origin time should be a few seconds before the time of the wave at the first station.
 Let's guess an origin time of 10 seconds, measured on the same clock that made the time scale at the bottom of the figure and timed the seismograms.
 Then we can list the tentative travel times by subtracting the origin time from the observed arrival times:

 station.......................
 A B C D E F